Optimizing PHP Application Concurrency

 If you set WEB_CONCURRENCY

-to a fixed value, you may have to adjust it when you scale to a different dyno type to take into account the different amount of available RAM on the new dyno type.
+to a fixed value, remember to adjust it when you scale to a different dyno type to optimize for the amount of available RAM on the new dyno type.